Below are a couple of landscaping tips for summer.

 - Potassium strengthens a lawns resistance to drought and disease

 - Phosphorous feeds grass seedlings and turf root development

 Mulching can be one of the most beneficial things you can do for your soil and your plants.
 A layer of mulch will help prevent the germination weeds to keep them from growing, help moderate the soil temperature and retain moisture during dry weather, reducing the need for watering.
 Mulching your beds and garden will help provide essential nutrients to the soil of your plants by keeping organic material close to the roots and surrounding areas which in turn promotes strong growth and healthy plants and flowers.

 Mulches also can be used to enhance the look of your garden to provide a great finished product.
-Many bark mulches provide uniformly rich brown color that contrasts with the plants.
-The mulch helps keep plants clean by reducing the splash of soil onto leaves during rainstorms, and helps infiltration of the rainfall into the garden.
+Many bark mulches provide a uniformly rich brown color that contrasts with the plants.
+The mulch helps keep plants clean by reducing the splash of soil onto leaves during rainstorms and helps infiltration of the rainfall into the garden.

-Mulch is a cost efficient, highly effective way to promote a beautiful and healthy landscape and garden that offers a multitude of benefits year round.
+Mulch is a cost-efficient, highly effective way to promote a beautiful and healthy landscape and garden that offers a multitude of benefits year-round.